Irratzo/Containers/content/mpi_contain.rst

         $ mpirun -np 2 singularity run osu_benchmarks.sif pt2pt/osu_latency

-    .. tab :: Expected output and discussion
+    .. tab:: Expected output and discussion

       As you can see in the mpirun command shown above, we have called `mpirun` on the host system and are passing to MPI the `singularity` executable for which the parameters are the image file and any parameters we want to pass to the image's